syncfusion-content/blazor-docs/blazor/scheduler/resources.md

 ## Resource grouping

 Resource grouping support allows the Scheduler to group the resources in a hierarchical structure both as an expandable groups (Timeline views) and as vertical hierarchy displaying resources one after the other (Resources view).

+To get start quickly about grouping multiple resource on scheduler, you can check on this video:

+`youtube:XD3IYl9lkms`

 Scheduler supports both single and multiple levels of resource grouping that can be customized both in timeline and vertical Scheduler views.